ncatlab/nlab-content/pages/2/7/5/9/9572/content.md

      \mathrlap{\,.}
    \]

+#### Simple objects as inertia irreps

-But this general definition of Drinfeld center may be simplified in the present case:
+The above general definition of Drinfeld center applied to the case of $Vec_G$ may be further simplified:

 Since every [[vector space]] is [[isomorphism|isomorphic]] to a [[direct sum]] of copies of [[complex numbers|$\mathbb{C}$]], the linear maps $\beta_{(-)}$ (eq:TheHalfBraiding) are determined already by their values on $\mathbb{C} \delta_{g_0}$ (eq:GradedVectorSpaceConcentratedInSingleDegree); and if we understand that $\mathbb{C} \otimes V = V$, then, by degree reasons, their $g_0 g$-components must be [[linear isomorphisms]] $g_0 \cdot (-)$ of this form: